-In the early 1960’s in the mountain community of Taos, New Mexico a group of musicians gathered to play chamber music, a passion of theirs.
+In the early 1960s – in the mountain community of Taos, New Mexico – a group of musicians gathered to pursue their passion for chamber music.

-These musical meetings brought them together to collaborate, play and share their love of classical music.
-It is from this unassuming beginning that a summer chamber music festival was established.
+Through these musical liaisons, the musicians were able to share communally their love of classical music.
+From this unassuming seed a now preeminent summer chamber music festival was born.

-Chilton Anderson, one of the founders and executive director, never imagined the school would be one of the leading chamber music institutions in the country.
-He certainly never anticipated the organization would flourish for over half a century.
-His passion was the school and assisting young musicians who were embarking on their musical careers.
+Chilton Anderson, one of the TSoM founders and the organization’s first Executive Director, never imagined the School would blossom into one of the leading chamber music institutions in the country.
+Certainly he never anticipated the TSoM would flourish for over a half-century.
+Chilton’s passion was assisting young musicians at the cusp of their musical careers.
 He wanted a place where students could immerse themselves solely in chamber music.
-This was his labor of love.
 As he said in a Today Show segment, “I can get very emotional about the way the kids play sometimes and the youthful vitality that goes with it.
 It’s gratifying to know you were successful in a small way.”

 In 1989, producers with NBC’s Today Show came to Taos to create a program about the founder, Chilton Anderson, and Taos School of Music.
 They spent countless hours filming and interviewing culminating in this six-minute segment which highlights the essence of the school and its founder.
 Nearly 30 years later the heart, focus and mission of the festival remains the same.